-When opened, a search for controllers in the network that can be contacted using the selected connection type is carried out.
-If the search for a controller is not possible, because the project computer and controller are in different networks, the address must be entered manually.
+Parameter Description for a controller is not possible, because the project computer and controller are in different networks, the address must be entered manually.
+Redundancy: The driver connects to the primary connection by default.

-Redundancy:

-The driver connects to the primary connection by default.
 If this cannot be established or fails, an attempt to switch to the secondary connection is made.
 The primary connection always has higher priority in the process.
 If both are available, communication is always via the primary address.

-Please note: In doing so, all variables are always only signed in for the active connection.
+Note: In doing so, all variables are always only signed in for the active connection.
 Values are always only read by the active connection.
 Values are however written to both controllers if the connections are available.

-Node address and node name

-- The node address can be different for different connection types.
+Node address and node name The node address can be different for different connection types.
 However it is always unique for the selected connection type.
-Note: A controller may get a new node address after a restart, because the original address is issued. - ▶ The node name is not unique There can be several controllers on one device for example.
+Note: A controller may get a new node address after a restart, because the original address is issued.
+The node name is not unique There can be several controllers on one device for example.
 These can then only be identified via the node address.

-Secondary node address

-Node address or node name of the redundant controller.

-Entry of a node address or a node name in the field or select from a drop-down list.
-Clicking on the ... button opens the dialog (on page 30) to select a PLC.
+Secondary node Node address or node name of the redundant controller. address Entry of a node address or a node name in the field or select from a drop-down list.
+Clicking on the button opens the dialog (on page 29) to select a PLC.
 Note: The secondary node address can also remain empty.
 In this case, in the event of a failure of the primary connection, no redundancy switching is carried out.

-Variable to control the active connection

-Name of the variable with which the communication connection is selected.
+Variable to control the active connection Name of the variable with which the communication connection is selected.
 This variable must be configured by the connection status in the zenon Editor.

-Please note:

-- Enter the symbolic address of the variable.
-This corresponds to the Symbolic address variable property in the <CD\PRODUCDTNAME> Editor.
-In principle, it is sufficient if this variable is configured on both controllers. - ▶ The variable must be of the data type BOOL.
+Note: Enter the symbolic address of the variable.
+This corresponds to the Symbolic address variable property in the <cd_producdtname> Editor.</cd_producdtname> In principle, it is sufficient if this variable is configured on both

+Parameter Description

+controllers.

+The variable must be of the data type BOOL.

 If the secondary node address is empty, this option has no meaning.